mandemt/personal-vue-prj/README.md

 ### Introduction

-This application is made using vue.js.
+This application is made using vue.js and D3, data driven documents.

 It is used to get an insight of lego sets, you can get an overview, and also dive into details using the tables and hover events on the web page.
 The standard settings on this application gives you insight in the amount of pieces in a lego set, the year it has been released.